-Dual-icon missions, with both 🖸 and 📓 icons, are both 🞑 planet and 📓 space missions.
-Dilemmas of all types, and Q-Flashes, may be seeded at a dual-icon mission.
+Dual-icon missions, with both 🞑 and 📓 icons, are both 🞑 planet and 📓 space missions.
+Dilemmas of all types may be seeded at a dual-icon mission.
 To begin or continue a mission or scouting attempt, or to solve such a mission (even using alternate requirements provided by an objective such as Subjugate Planet), you must have both a crew on a ship in orbit and an Away Team on the planet (each group must have a personnel who allows the attempt, e.g. whose affiliation matches one of the mission's icons).
 If either the crew or the Away Team is "stopped," disabled, killed, or otherwise removed, the attempt immediately ends.
 (If either group is "stopped," the other group is also "stopped.")

 The ship and crew are attempting a space mission (e.g. for Warp Speed Transfer), and encounter space dilemmas.
 The Away Team is attempting a planet mission, and encounters planet dilemmas.
 When a Space/Planet dilemma (or a Q-icon card) is encountered, or any card targets the attempting personnel in a random manner (e.g. Kobayahi Maru Scenario, Your Galaxy Is Impure), the player attempting the mission chooses whether it applies to the crew or to the Away Team.
-(When a Q-Flash is encountered, X = the number of personnel in the crew and Away Team combined.)
-See See scouting locations, mission attempt: restrictions.
+See scouting locations, mission attempt: restrictions.